haukex/raspinotes/BaseInstall.md

-		2. Using e.g. `gparted`, resize the root filesystem on the SD card to the desired size, e.g. 16GB, and then create a new ext4 primary partition covering the rest of the space on the SD card, label it e.g. `data`.
+		2. Using e.g. `gparted`, resize the root filesystem on the SD card to the desired size, e.g. 16GB, and then create a new ext4 primary partition covering the rest of the space on the SD card, label it e.g. `data` (at least that's what the rest of these instructions assume).

 		3. The rest of this prodecure after booting is covered below.